 Hanover is a medium-sized borough located in the state of Pennsylvania.
 With a population of 15,719 people and ten constituent neighborhoods, Hanover is the 62nd largest community in Pennsylvania.

-Unlike some boroughs, Hanover isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Hanover are a mix of both white- and blue-collar jobs.
+Unlike some boroughs where white-collar or blue-collar occupations dominate the local economy, Hanover is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Hanover is a borough of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Hanover who work in office and administrative support (11.50%), sales jobs (10.60%), and food service (6.26%).
+There are especially a lot of people living in Hanover who work in office and administrative support (11.55%), sales jobs (11.39%), and management occupations (7.20%).

-The per capita income in Hanover in 2010 was $25,501, which is middle income relative to Pennsylvania, and upper middle income relative to the rest of the US.
-This equates to an annual income of $102,004 for a family of four.
+The per capita income in Hanover in 2018 was $28,024, which is middle income relative to Pennsylvania and the nation.
+This equates to an annual income of $112,096 for a family of four.
 However, Hanover contains both very wealthy and poor people as well.

 Hanover is a somewhat ethnically-diverse borough.
 The people who call Hanover home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Hanover residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in Hanover include Irish, English, Italian, and Pennsylvania German.
+Hanover also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
+People of Hispanic or Latino origin account for 11.11% of the borough’s residents.
+Important ancestries of people in Hanover include German, Irish, English, Italian, and Polish.

 The most common language spoken in Hanover is English.
-Other important languages spoken here include Spanish and Vietnamese.
+Other important languages spoken here include Spanish and Polish.